geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 15. In the **Synchronization Service Desktop Manager** window, the Operations tab is displayed by default so that you can monitor the synchronization process.   <br/>

 	‎**Note:** Because a synchronization had not been performed prior to this, the initial synchronization is a **Full Synchronization** (see the **Profile Name** column).
-Because the synchronization process will continue to run automatically every 30 minutes (the default syn interval for Azure AD Connect is set to 30 minutes during installation), any subsequent synchronizations will display Delta Synchronization in the Profile Name.
+Because the synchronization process will continue to run automatically every 30 minutes (the default syn interval for Azure AD Connect is set to 30 minutes during installation), any subsequent synchronizations will display **Delta Synchronization** in the **Profile Name**.
 If you leave the Synchronization Service Manager window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.

 16. Wait for the **Export** profile to complete for **M365xZZZZZZ.onmicrosoft.com** (with a **Status** of **completed-export-errors**).
 Select this row.